briansunter/ipfs-home/index.md

 #Brian Sunter

-This is a simple single file landing page.

 ## About
-I'm a software engineer in San Francisco interested in fullstack development and devops.
+I'm a software engineer in San Francisco interested in fullstack development and evps.

 ## Interests